 The Greek New Year’s Eve lucky cake is called Vasilopita.
 The cake contains a hidden gold or silver coin which is slipped into the dough before baking.
 The person who is fortunate enough to receive the slice containing the coin is believed to attract good luck throughout the year.
 The most enthralling element of the Greek custom of Vasilopita for the New Year is that this amaranthine recipe has endured for centuries in Greece.
 Family and friends join in the cutting of the Vasilopita in early January every year.

-The retro molasses biscuits are crunchy on the outside with a chewy cinnamon sugar coating and soft on the inside.
+Retro molasses biscuits are crunchy on the outside with a chewy cinnamon-sugar coating and soft on the inside.
 Try this recipe and you will be surprised how easy and simple it is!
-Infuse your home with a warm biscuit fragrance; the smell of cinnamon and clove and orange fills the house when you bake these biscuits.
-Retro molasses biscuits are made healthy with olive oil, whole wheat flour and molasses.
+My Retro Molasses Biscuits recipe is easy, quick, and healthy and calls for simple ingredients.
+Infuse your home with a warm biscuit fragrance; the house is filled with a fragrant autumnal bouquet of cinnamon, clove, and orange when baking these biscuits.
+And as the autumnal weather begins to take hold, celebrate the Autumnal Equinox by baking retro molasses biscuits.

 The mint-infused kolokythokeftedes are a classic Greek mezze.
 The courgette balls are very light because they are baked.
 Buckwheat kolokythokeftedes are crunchy on the outside and sticky on the inside.
 They are gluten-free!